ruby/www.ruby-lang.org/en/news/_posts/2019-08-28-multiple-jquery-vulnerabilities-in-rdoc.md

 There are multiple vulnerabilities about Cross-Site Scripting (XSS) in jQuery that is contained by RDoc bundled with Ruby.
-All ruby users are recommended to update ruby to newer version which includes security-fixed RDoc.
+All Ruby users are recommended to update Ruby to newer version which includes security-fixed RDoc.

 ## Details